futureofcoding/futureofcoding.org/drafts/frp.md

 ## 3. Reflex

-The Reflex library was built for Haskell web development via ghcjs.
+The Reflex library was built for Haskell web development via ghcjs, a Haskell to JavaScript compiler.
 It features higher-order and cyclic streams, which means that streams can contain streams, and streams can reference streams that reference themselves.
 It is these features that are necessary to maintain explicitness in FRP.

 Like in traditional FRP, Reflex has two main concepts: Events and Behaviors.
 Events are discrete occurrences in time, while Behaviors are continuously defined values for all points in time.
 For implementation reasons, Reflex also has another key concept, a Dynamic value, which has the properties of both Events and Behaviors, in that it is defined in all points in time as well as being able to notify you at the discrete points in time when it changes.
 In the following examples we use only Events and Dynamic values.